FeatureBaseDB/featurebase/docs/configuration.md

 #### Gossip Port

 * Description: Port to which Pilosa should bind for internal communication.
-If there are more than one Pilosa servers are running on the same host, their gossip ports should be different.
+If more than one Pilosa server is running on the same host, the gossip port for each server must be unique.
 * Flag: `--gossip.port=11101`
 * Env: `PILOSA_GOSSIP_PORT=11101`
 * Config: